hrabbani/NBA-clustering/README.md

 # NBA-clustering

 Using DBScan to classify NBA players based on game performance data.
+See `NBAData_DBScanClustering.ipynb` for code.